warrenca/php-connect4/README.md

 1) Human vs Human
 2) Human vs AI
 3) AI vs AI
+Ctrl-C to exit

-Enter 1, 2 or 3: 2
+Enter 1, 2 or 3: 1
 Hey!
 Welcome to Connect4 game.
 It is a turn-based game between two players.
 Each player simply needs to enter a column number where they want to drop their token.
 To win, they must Connect4 tokens of their own either horizontally, vertically or diagonally.